muratk3n/thirdwave/en/README.md

 ---

+You need vitamins (from veg or fruit).
+Sailors on long treks would get gum disease from meat only diets.

+"Cant you survive only on meat?"

+---

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a